HL7/PDDI-CDS/input/pagecontent/documentation.md

 ## <span style="color:silver"> 7.1.0 </span> The Warfarin + NSAIDs Knowledge Artifact
 {:.no_toc}

 The  Warfarin + NSAIDs knowledge artifact represents a relatively complex contextualized PDDI CDS algorithm.
 The knowledge artifact contains logic that uses both drug and patient contextual factors.
-The original rule was developed by clinical experts as part of the W3C Community Group effort to develop a PDDI minimum information model.
-Table 1 is the Warfarin + NSAIDs knowledge artifact at the narrative level using the minimum information model.
+The original rule was developed by clinical experts as part of the W3C Community Group effort to develop a PDDI minimal information model.
+Table 1 is the Warfarin + NSAIDs knowledge artifact at the narrative level using the minimal information model.

 #### Table 1.
-Warfarin + NSAIDs Minimum Information Model
+Warfarin + NSAIDs Minimal Information Model
 {:.no_toc}

 <div>